• Skip to primary navigation

 10. Glücksburg Castle

-Right up by the Danish border, on Schlossteich Lake, lies the magnificent Glücksburg Castle.
-This gleaming white water castle is said to have once housed the Dukes of Schleswig-Holstein and the kings of Denmark.
-On a guided tour of this 16th century castle, you’ll learn about the castle as well as the dukes who called it home.
-As you visit rooms like the Red Hall and the chapel, you’ll come across gorgeous stucco-work, and tapestries from the Netherlands.
+By the Danish border, on Schlossteich Lake, lies the magnificent 16-century Glücksburg Castle.
+This gleaming castle is said to have once housed the Dukes of Schleswig-Holstein and the kings of Denmark.
+On a guided tour, you’ll learn about the castle as well as the dukes who called it home.
+As you visit rooms like the Red Hall and the chapel, you’ll come across gorgeous stuccowork and tapestries from the Netherlands.
 Glücksburg Castle may be at its prettiest when viewed from afar, so take a stroll around the banks of Schlossteich Lake and see which angle you like best.
-Of course there are also the castle grounds to explore which include an orangery and a pretty rose garden.
+Of course, there are also features like an orangery and a pretty rose garden to explore on the grounds.

 Getting there: Unfortunately, there are no public transport routes that reach Glücksburg Castle from Hamburg, so you’ll need your own wheels to get there.